peardeck/policies/privacy-policy.md

 ## HOW WE COLLECT USAGE DATA

 Pear Deck collects some information (ourselves or using third party services) using logging and cookies, such as IP address, which can be correlated with Personal Information.
 We use this information for the above purposes and to monitor and analyze use of our Services, for the Service’s technical administration, to increase our Service’s functionality and user-friendliness, and to verify users have the authorization needed for our Services to process their requests.
-As of the date this policy went into effect, we use Google Analytics to track anonymous usage across all users and Intercom.io to track usage for users specifically identified as teachers.
+As of the date this policy went into effect, we use Google Analytics to track anonymous usage across all users and Hubspot to track usage for users specifically identified as teachers.
 [The Privacy Policy of Google Analytics](http://www.google.com/intl/en/policies/) are available online, [and information on how to opt out of that service](https://tools.google.com/dlpage/gaoptout?hl=en).
 The [Intercom.io Privacy Policy](http://docs.intercom.io/privacy) is also available.

-We store all of our data on Google Cloud Platform and allow a third-party called Looker.com to access it to provide us with analytics.
+We store all of our data on Google Cloud Platform.

 ## DATA OWNERSHIP